Graduate Program Resources

 • COMM 721: Seminar in Rhetorical and Communication Theory

-• COMM 725: Seminar in Sexual Identities and Communication
+• COMM 725: Seminar in Sexualities and Communication

 • COMM 731: Seminar in Communication and Social Criticism